ani555/EXTRAS/README.md

 ### Dataset

+Steps to obtain and process the CNN/DM dataset can be found [here](https://github.com/abisee/cnn-dailymail).
+Update `utils/config.py` with right dataset paths.

 ### Setting the hyperparameters
 All the hyperparameters are loaded from `utils/config.py` file.
 Please set your hyperparameters in the same file.